sahithig1/capstone_greenhouse_emissions/README.md

 - Total greenhouse gas emissions: how much does the average person emit?
 Where do emissions come from?

 ## Communication protocols
+We are utilizing our Slack group project channel to relay information to each other.
+We have divided the project by presentation, GitHub, Machine Learning Model, Database and Dashboard.
+We created branches for each deliverable and will use that branch for our portion of the project.
+When we are ready for pull requests to be approved, we will indicate via Slack that we are ready for the person in charge of Github to act accordingly.
+We are meeting 3 times a week to collaborate and ensure we are answering each others' questions.

 ## Project Outline